‘How do I renew my visa in Japan?’ we hear you cry. We know it’s a baffling subject. Here’s our guide on how to extend or modify your Japanese Visa.

 - Passport-size picture

-Hand over your postcard and stamps and receive your new visa (residence card).
+Hand over your postcard and stamps and receive your new visa (Residence card).

 FAQ

-Q: How soon can I renew my visa before it expires?
+How soon can I renew my visa before it expires?

-If you do opt to renew your visa in person, you will receive a stamp on the back of your residence card which extends the validity for the duration of the process (two months).
+You can renew your visa up to three months before it expires.
+If you opt to renew your visa in person, you will receive a stamp on the back of your Residence card which extends the validity for the duration of the process (two months).
 This means that you needn’t worry if the application process extends over the validity of your visa.

-Q: Which office should I go to?
+Which office should I go to?

+If you’re in Tokyo, the most common one is in Shinagawa, but there is also a Branch Office in Tachikawa.
 For convenience, it can be tempting to go to one near your workplace, away from your residence, but be careful as you could be turned away.
-Check on the website or call before you go, as some don’t accept everybody – you might have to be living in that city.
+Check on the website or call before you go, as some don’t accept everybody — you might have to be living in that city.
 You can find a list of immigration bureaus here.

-Q: Why do I only get a one year visa renewal instead of a three year or five year visa?
+Why do I only get a one year visa renewal instead of a three year or five year visa?

-A: It is hard to say for sure.
+It is hard to say for sure.
 There are many cases of people who applied for five years and only received three years or one year.
 For people renewing for the first time, one year is the most common.
+Conversely, some people who only apply for one year might receive three years…

 Solving visa problems